 Line 51 also will take you to Capital Federal but leaves you in a neighborhood called Constitución.
 Because of safety reasons, we recommend that you that you take the 8 bus.

 This airport is within Capital Federal and is a 15-30 minute ride from the airport to wherever you are going within the city.

-Taxi AKA Remís
+Taxi or Remís

 City Bus AKA Colectivo

 There are many lines that pass by Aeroparque Jorge Newbery (33, 37, 45, and 160).
 The best way to figure out which one to take is to use ComoLlego, the city’s website for getting around.
-You can pop in your address and it will tell you which is the most convenient bus.
+Type in your address and it will tell you which is the most convenient bus.
 The bus system is quick and runs frequently.
 The one downside is that sometimes the buses are crowded which can be tricky when you are carrying a lot of luggage.

 Manuel Tiendo Leon leaves the airport on an hourly basis and can bring you to their terminal -Terminal Madero (1299 Avenida Madero).
 From there you can take public transportation or a taxi to get home.
 We don’t recommend this mode of transportation because it requires a lot of schlepping and won’t save you much for your troubles.